msalemor/kubecluster/README.md

 ### Install, Update and Upgrade Ubuntu

 Install Ubuntu 18.04.
-In downloaded Ubuntu 18.04 desktop and installed it on VirtualBox using a NAT Network network (10.0.2.0/24).
+In downloaded Ubuntu 18.04 desktop and installed it on VirtualBox using a NAT network (10.0.2.0/24).

 After installing Ubuntu, update and upgrade the packages by running: